-Scholarships are open for application November 1 - March 1 yearly.
-Take time to apply.
-Applications for all Snow College scholarships must be postmarked or submitted online, on or before the deadline as posted on the scholarship application.
+Scholarship application dates will be posted yearly on the Snow College website.
+Snow College scholarship applications must be postmarked or submitted online, on or before the deadline as posted on the scholarship application.
 While you may qualify for a scholarship, awards are made based on available funds.
 We encourage students to apply as early as possible.
-March 1st is the scholarship application deadline each year for all Snow College scholarships with the exception of our Diversity scholarship which has an extended deadline of May 1st.